February 10th, 2016

 They are imitating the manners of their parents.
 This is how children learn.
 And when children are so young, there is no harm in it.
 Rather, it is cute and somewhat comical.

 For better and for worse, people continue to play when they grow up.
 This is fine so long as the play is labeled as play.
 Joyful play is the starting point of creativity.
 But play becomes dangerous when the people who are playing convince themselves that they are doing real work.
+If the play is driven by a desire to avoid a difficult topic, then whatever game the adults are engaged in is likely to be destructive to their long-term interests.
 And such play can be insidiously difficult to spot if the people in question are hyper-intelligent and able to come up with seemingly reasonable justifications for what they are doing.

 Imagine two programmers who spend all day discussing Design Patterns.
 Their conversation sounds like this: